Jack Jewsbury

-Jack Jewsbury (born April 13, 1981) is a retired American soccer player who played primarily as a midfielder.
+Jack Jewsbury (born April 13, 1981) is an American retired soccer player who played primarily as a midfielder.
 Upon his retirement in 2016, Jewsbury was one of ten players to have appeared in more than 350 matches in Major League Soccer.

 Career

 Youth and college

 Jewsbury was born in Joplin, Missouri.
 He attended Kickapoo High School in Springfield, Missouri, where he scored a state record 59 goals in his senior season and 124 goals in his four-year high school career.
 He was named First-team All-Midwest Region, All-State, All-District, All-Ozark Conference and conference Player of the Year as a senior, and was a three-time All-District and All-State selection, before having his #21 jersey retired.

 Jewsbury played five years of college soccer at Saint Louis University, finishing his career tied for tenth on the school's all-time scoring list with 101 points.
 Jewsbury was twice named first team All-Conference USA, winning the Conference Player of the Year award as a sophomore.
 During his college years, he also played with Kansas City Brass in the Premier Development League.